China stocks shine in first week of 2023 on economic recovery hopes

-SHANGHAI: China stocks were set to log a five-day winning streak on Friday as investors hope the economy will soon emerge from COVID woes and see a robust recovery.
+SHANGHAI: China stocks logged a five-day winning streak on Friday on investors’ expectations that the economy would soon emerge from its COVID woes and stage a robust recovery in 2023.

-Hong Kong’s Hang Seng Index and the Hang Seng China Enterprises Index rose 0.5% and 0.7%, respectively.
+Hong Kong’s Hang Seng Index and the Hang Seng China Enterprises Index slipped 0.3% and 0.4%, respectively, after rising in the previous four sessions.

-For the week, the CSI 300 Index has gained 3.2% so far, while the Hang Seng benchmark has added 7% to reach a six-month high.
+For the week, the CSI 300 Index gained 2.8%, while the Hang Seng benchmark advanced 6.1% to touch a six-month high.

 “A-share sentiment recovered steadily post new year,” said Morgan Stanley analysts in a note.